runrig-coop/the-runrig-plan/roadmap-2024.md

-It may be necessary to articulate a concrete program such as this in order to achieve Runrig's far-reaching goals, but I hope it will also invite new relationships, reinforce existing bonds, and strengthen the collaborative muscles required to make this a truly democratic project.
+It may be necessary to articulate a concrete program such as this in order to achieve Runrig's far-reaching goals, but I hope it will also invite new relationships, reinforce existing bonds, and strengthen the collaborative muscles required to make this a truly democratic and sustainable project.

 ### Workshops & Mutual Aid
-The Open Design Workshops so far have been held biweekly on Saturdays, 2pm - 4pm ET.
+The Open Design Workshops so far have been held biweekly on weekend afternoons.
 While the consistency has been nice, I'd like to try alternating the days and times a bit to provide more varied opportunities for people coming from different timezones or who have a recurring obligation that might conflict with a single time and day of the week.
 We can always change it, but for now I'm scheduling it as 3 one-hour sessions each month: